 Each country page includes "Quick Facts," a statistical profile that includes the country's main economic and demographic indicators.
-In order to facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
+To facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
 Caution should be used in interpreting changes in these figures over time, as PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
 In order to provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.
 Exact definitions and sources for each category of data reported are as follows:

-Population: 2017 data from International Monetary Fund, World Economic Outlook Database, April 2018.
-For some countries, other sources include the country's statistical agency and/or central bank.
+Population: 2018 data from International Monetary Fund, World Economic Outlook Database, April 2019.
+For some countries, other sources include the country's statistical agency and/ or central bank.

 GDP: Gross domestic product (total production of goods and services) adjusted to reflect purchasing power parity.
-The primary source is International Monetary Fund, World Economic Outlook Database, April 2018.
+The primary source is International Monetary Fund, World Economic Outlook Database, April 2019.
 The secondary source for GDP data is Economist Intelligence Unit, Data Tool.
 Other sources include a country's statistical agency and/or central bank.

 GDP growth rate: The annual percentage growth rate of real GDP derived from constant currency units.
 Annual percent changes are year-on-year.
-The primary source is International Monetary Fund, World Economic Outlook Database, April 2018.
+The primary source is International Monetary Fund, World Economic Outlook Database, April 2019.
 Secondary sources include World Bank, World Development Indicators Online; Economist Intelligence Unit, Data Tool; and a country's statistical agency and/or central bank.

 GDP five-year average annual growth: The average growth rate measured over a specified period of time.
-The five-year annual growth rate is measured using data from 2013 to 2017, based on real GDP growth rates.
-The primary source is International Monetary Fund, World Economic Outlook Database, April 2018.
+The five-year annual growth rate is measured using data from 2014 to 2018 based on real GDP growth rates.
+The primary source is International Monetary Fund, World Economic

+Outlook Database, April 2019.
 Secondary sources are World Bank, World Development Indicators Online, and Economist Intelligence Unit, Data Tool.

 GDP per capita: Gross domestic product (adjusted for PPP) divided by total population.
-The sources for these data are International Monetary Fund, World Economic Outlook Database, April 2018; World Bank, World Development Indicators Online; U.S. Central Intelligence Agency, The World Factbook 2018; and a country's statistical agency and/or central bank.
+The sources for these data are International Monetary Fund, World Economic Outlook Database, April 2019; World Bank, World Development Indicators Online; U.S. Central Intelligence Agency, The World Factbook 2019; and a country's statistical agency and/or central bank.

 Unemployment rate: A measure of the portion of the workforce that is not employed but is actively seeking work.
-Data are from International Labour Organization, World Employment Social Outlook: Trends 2018.
+Data are from International Labour Organization, World Employment Social Outlook: Trends 2019.

-Inflation: The annual percent change in consumer prices as measured for 2017 (or the most recent available year).
-The primary source for 2016 data is International Monetary Fund, World Economic Outlook Database, April 2018.
-Secondary sources are Economist Intelligence Unit, Data Tool; Asian Development Bank, Asian Development Outlook 2018; and a country's statistical agency and/or central bank.
+Inflation: The annual percent change in consumer prices as measured for 2018 (or the most recent available year).
+The primary source for 2018 data is International Monetary Fund, World Economic Outlook Database, April 2019.
+Secondary sources are Economist Intelligence Unit, Data Tool; Asian Development Bank, Asian Development Outlook 2019; and a country's statistical agency and/or central bank.

-Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2017 U.S. dollars, reported in millions.
-FDI flows are defined as investments that acquire a lasting management interest (10 percent or more of voting stock) in a local enterprise by an investor operating in another country.
-Such investment is the sum of equity capital, reinvestment of earnings, other long-term capital, and short-term capital as shown in the balance of payments and both short-term and long-term international loans.
-Data are from United Nations Conference on Trade and Development, World Investment Report 2018.
+Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2018 U.S. dollars, reported in millions.
+Data are from United Nations Conference on Trade and Development, World Investment Report 2019.

 Public debt: Gross government debt as a percentage of GDP, which indicates the cumulative total of all government borrowings less repayments that are denominated in a country's currency.
 Public debt is different from external debt, which reflects the foreign currency liabilities of both the private and public sectors and must be financed out of foreign exchange earnings.
-The primary sources for 2017 data are International Monetary Fund, World Economic Outlook Database, April 2018; International Monetary Fund, Article IV Consultation Staff Reports, 2014-2018; and a country's statistical agency.
+The primary sources for 2018 data are International Monetary Fund, World Economic Outlook Database, April 2019; International Monetary Fund, "Article IV Consultation" Staff Country Reports, 2015-2019; and a country's statistical agency.